 - Shell powder synthetic beads – by definition, it is made with the shell (black shells removed) after adding powdered adhesive inside.

-At Timeless Pearl, all jewelry are made with real pearls directly from sustainable pearl farms.
+At Timeless Pearl, all jewelry is made with real pearls directly from sustainable pearl farms.
 If you wish to learn more about how to define the value of a pearl, please take a look at our pearl grading system, and welcome to our online store to see our timeless elegant pearl jewelry.